dihmandrake/strongswan-container/Readme.md

 * Properly set tags for images in the format of `strongswanVersion-alpineVersion`, for example, `5.9.2-3.13.5`.
 * Properly tag and release the repo repository instead of updating on any commit on the main branch.
 * Push the image to alternative container repos (GitHub & Quay).
+* Compile dependencies of StrongSwan from source to enable more compiler optimizations.
+Most important: OpenSSL, musl-libc and curl